Belco90/react-advanced-patterns-components/README.md

 # react-context-dropdown-filter

-React component example to build a dropdown with several filters using new Context API
+React component example to build a dropdown with several filters using Context API and advanced patterns.

 Using:
 - Create React App 2